XenitAB/flux-status/README.md

 The simplest way to run Flux Status is as a sidecar in the Flux Pod, as it simplifies the lifecycle management as the container will be created with Flux.

 Given that you are using the [oficial Flux Helm chart](https://github.com/fluxcd/helm-operator/tree/master/chart/helm-operator) use the following values.
-An additional token argument specific for your git provider is needed for the sider, for more imformation read about [Exporters](## Exporters).
+An additional token argument specific for your git provider is needed for the sider, for more imformation read about [Notifiers](## Notifiers).
 ```yaml
 git:
   url: <git-url>